wpmetabox/docs/_docs/extensions/mb-views.md

 title: MB Views - Creating WordPress templates without touching theme files
 ---

-## Overview

-MB Views is an extension for Meta Box, which helps you to get Meta Box fields and build your templates on the front end fast and easily.
+MB Views helps you to get Meta Box fields and build your templates on the front end fast and easily.

 With MB Views, you can just select fields you want to show, fill in some parameters and done!
 The extension supports all custom fields built with Meta Box, and also post fields (such as post title and post content), site settings, user fields, and even query fields.

-You can also customize all templates in WordPress, even for post types that don’t have Meta Box fields.
+You can also customize all templates in WordPress, even for post types that don't have Meta Box fields.

-See more details on the [plugin page](https://metabox.io/plugins/mb-views/).

-{% include installation.html %}

-## Video Tutorial
+## Video tutorial

 In this video, we show you step-by-step how to use *MB Views* to create singular and archive templates for a custom post type.
 We also show you the basis of Twig and how to set location rules.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4udvu8PqfkE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Creating A View
+## Creating a view

 To create a view, go to **Meta Box > Views** and click the **Add New** button.